JulianBauerCode/carSharing/README.md

 ![alt text](https://raw.githubusercontent.com/JulianBauerCode/pictures/master/carSharing/changeMonth.png)

-Users, experienced in scripting, may adjust this script further:
+Users, experienced in scripting, may adjust this script:

 ![alt text](https://raw.githubusercontent.com/JulianBauerCode/pictures/master/carSharing/advanced.png)

+#### Execute the script again

+See above.

 ## Do the following once

 You can specify

     - the layout of the bills
     - the signature inserted into the bills
     - the layout of the overview pdf